 First and foremost, as someone with decades of teaching, include 30 years at Peabody, my aim is to have students search for answers as to music’s importance and its role in culture.
 Our study focuses on composers, styles, sounds, materials and processes associated with how musicians, mostly in the west—but also in other parts of the world— in the early modern era, engaged with their subject as teachers, theorists, learners, singers, instrumentalists, printers, and spectators.
 As they apply the knowledge accumulated in class, it is hoped that the students continue to thirst for learning about music before the time of J.S.
 Bach, and come away with how music relates to and remains relevant in today’s society.

 Without painting too rosy a picture, we (my intrepid TA, Rachel O’Connor and I) were able to almost seamlessly move from in-class teaching to remote learning.
 Sure, there were issues, among them, confusion and concern about the pandemic writ large, families struggling economically, with health problems and worries, zooming in from different time zones, just to name a few.
-That said, we tried to make the transition as easy as possible, keeping up with the syllabus with remarkably few changes, continuing to present lectures that were also available on Blackboard, and devising ways of substituting projects that could be more easily accomplished from the safety of their spaces.
+That said, we tried to make the transition as easy as possible, keeping up with the syllabus with remarkably few changes, continuing to present lectures that were also available on the Learning Management System, and devising ways of substituting projects that could be more easily accomplished from the safety of their spaces.
 We were even able to have a visit from the Peabody Renaissance Ensemble where members demonstrated and performed on their instruments.

 There were several, some already mentioned, such as students who were located in a time zone 12 hours ahead of our 11 am class time for one class and 5:30 pm in another.
 It wasn’t easy, but a number managed to stay up late or get up at 5 am to attend class.
 Other issues involved technology.
 Not only were local students hampered by low bandwidths, students who went into quarantine once arriving in their home countries were often without internet.
 Fortunately, the Zoom classes were recorded so that students could view them asynchronously.